Dispute resolution: International firms and joint ventures in Japan

 - Over the past three years, Louise Stoupe in Tokyo and Colette Reiner Mayer in the Bay Area have worked tirelessly to improve the inhumane conditions for immigrants housed in short-term immigration detention centres run by US Customs and Border Control in Arizona.

 Orrick, Herrington & Sutcliffe LLP is renowned for its expertise in international arbitration and mediation.
 Also notable is the firm's work on complex white-collar law, whistle-blowing, anti-bribery and anti-corruption matters.
-Yoshihiro Takatori spearheads the litigation department as well the firm's global Japan practice; he is regularly retained by the Japanese government to advise on international arbitration, while also representing a stellar roster of private clients.
 Office manager Shinsuke Yakura is a notable name while, at the junior level, senior associate Kazuo Isshiki focuses on intellectual property, antitrust, product liability and internal investigations for both domestic and foreign companies.
 David Case has left the firm to start his own firm in the US.
 Former practice head Yoshihiro Takatori left the firm in May 2020 to launch Kasumigaseki International Law Office.

 ‘Orrick’s Japan-based dispute resolution team has considerable experience and know-how in different fields, including international litigation and mediation as well as domestic dispute resolution.’